KabalMcBlade/Ion/README.md

 * -usepath
 	* if -usepath is set, you need to specified the fullpath of the model file and can be everywhere

+For instance:
-For instance:	-model DamagedHelmet.gltf
+* -model DamagedHelmet.gltf
-Or: -usepath -model C:\Users\MyUser\Downloads\DamagedHelmet\DamagedHelmet.gltf
+* -usepath -model C:\Users\MyUser\Downloads\DamagedHelmet\DamagedHelmet.gltf

 #### Controls